lsst-sqre/sqr-079/index.rst

 Both the PostgreSQL database itself and the application that talks to it must be configured with the same password.
 A secret may be a copy in some environments but not in other environments.

-Secrets can be divided into two major categories, static secrets and generated secrets.
+Secrets can be divided into three major categories, static secrets, generated secrets, and copied secrets.
-The same secret may be static in some environments and generated in other environments.

 Static secrets
 --------------